 You'll find a summary below of the Video measurement process employed by YouTube Reserve.

 What is included in the audit process?

-Only the “YouTube Reserve Video Viewability Report” is submitted for MRC Video Metrics accreditation.
+Only the “YouTube Reserve Video Viewability Report” is accredited for MRC Video Metrics.
 The definitions of these metrics are presented in the Glossary section of the Video Viewability report.

 The audit includes all measurement, aggregation and processing related to YouTube Reserve Video Viewability report, which includesSkippable in-stream, Non-Skippable in-stream and Bumper video advertising sold via direct reservation.

 What is not included in the audit process?